-The Authority had a working capital deficiency of SBD31,011,859 and deficit of shareholders fund of SBD17,163,931 as at 31 December 2011 and incurred a net loss of SBD22,914,306 for the year ended on that date.
-The Authority's continuation as a going concern is dependent upon its ability to maintain appropriate financing, the support of the Solomon Islands Government and/or to generate sufficient cash flows from operations in order to meet its obligations and to return to profitable operations.
+The Authority had a working capital deficiency of SBD7,903,786 as at 31 December 2012 and after balance date received SBD15,000,000 from the Solomon Islands Government to allow repayment of amounts owing to Solomon Islands Electricity Authority.
+The Authority's continuation as a going concern, therefore is dependent upon its ability to maintain appropriate financing, the support of the Solomon Islands Government and/or to generate sufficient profits and cash flows from operations in order to meet its obligations.